Rakurai Spark Geyser

 - ZMQ socket addresses (PubSub or PushPull)

-- Optional socket logging interval
+- Optional logging and version checks

 Message Types